casbin/casbin/README.md

 For common cases, the user doesn't have multiple policy definitions, so probably you will only use policy type ``p``.

+### Policy effect

-3. [policy_effect]: Definition for the policy effect.
+``[policy_effect]`` is the definition for the policy effect.
 It defines whether the access request should be approved if multiple policy rules match the request.
 For example, one rule permits and the other denies.

 ```
 [policy_effect]